openghg/website/index.md

   media_alignment: Right
   headline: <strong>OpenGHG<span class="light">&nbsp;</span></strong><span
     class="light">a platform for collaboration</span>
-  content: For researchers, stakeholders and the public, OpenGHG will offer a platform to perform analyses on greenhouse gas measurements from sites worldwide.
+  content: For researchers, stakeholders and the public, OpenGHG will offer a platform to perform analyses on greenhouse gas measurements from sites around the world.
   media:
     image: "/uploads/pngs/Figure_2.png"
     alt_text: Sites worldwide